orcasound/orcasite/README.md

 This repo specifies the web backend and frontend for the [Orcasound app](http://live.orcasound.net) that plays a live audio stream through the user's browser of choice.
 The backend is an [Elixir](https://elixir-lang.org/) app using the [Phoenix framework](https://phoenixframework.org/).
 The Phoenix app serves a React app.

+## Contributing

+Please check out the CONTRIBUTING doc for how we work on things and learning resources!

 ## Requirements

 Orcasite uses [PostGIS](http://postgis.net/) for location data inside of Postgres.
 To install on MacOS, run